IKE Configuration Overview¶

 One or more ESP and AH cryptographic algorithm proposals may then be defined

-, or directly in the VPN ipsec-policy
+in the ipsec-policy-template, or directly in the VPN ipsec-policy.

 Each ESP proposal must contain either: